fjwright/sparsematrix/README.md

 ## Critique of SPARSE, an alternative REDUCE sparse matrix package

 There is already a REDUCE package called SPARSE to support sparse matrices, written by Stephen Scowcroft in 1995 at the Konrad-Zuse-Zentrum für Informationstechnik Berlin.
 It uses a different data structure to represent a sparse matrix, namely a LISP list of the form `(<vector> (spm <m> <n>))`, where `<vector>` is a vector of rows of the form `[nil <row_1> <row_2> ... <row_m>]` and each `<row_i>` is a list of the matrix elements in the *i-th* row, each represented as a dotted pair, of the form `((nil) (j_1 . val_1) (j_2 . val_2) ...)`.
-The `nil` elements are to allow for the fact that REDUCE indexes vectors and lists from 0, whereas matrix indices conventionally start from 1.
-Note that the SPARSEMATRIX and SPARSE packages are completely incompatible: use one of the other!
+The `nil` elements are to allow for the fact that REDUCE indexes vectors and lists from 0, whereas matrix indices conventionally start from 1.  **Note that the SPARSEMATRIX and SPARSE packages are completely incompatible: use one of the other!**

-Adding support for hash-tables to REDUCE on Common Lisp inspired me to try to write a better package using hash-tables to support sparse matrices.
-I developed the SPARSEMATRIX package entirely using REDUCE on Steel Bank Common Lisp (on Windows), and used other versions of REDUCE and other platforms only to test portability.

-In tests using large sparse matrices (500&times;500 matrices with 1000 nonzero rational number elements &ndash; 0.4% density), the `SPARSE` package is comparable in speed to the `SPARSEMATRIX` package.
+In tests using large sparse matrices (500&times;500 matrices with 1000 nonzero rational number elements &ndash; 0.4% density), the `SPARSE` and `SPARSEMATRIX` packages are broadly comparable in speed.
 However, the SPARSE package has a number of issues:
 * Computing the determinant of a sparse 50*50 integer matrix with 100 nonzero elements fails with heap overflow.
 * Inverses can only be computed for numerical matrices.
 Raising a matrix to the power 0 produces the inverse.
 Non-positive powers of matrices in products fail.
 * The REDUCE operators `map`, `sub`, `cofactor` and `nullspace` are not supported.
 The aggregate property (that appropriate operators automatically map over a data structure) is not supported.
-* If sparse and dense matrices are both used in an expression then the result appears always to be a sparse matrix.
+* If matrices in sparse and dense representation are both used in an expression then the result appears always to use sparse representation.
 I think that the result should usually be a dense matrix [BUT THIS NEEDS CHECKING]!
 * The `mateigen` operator is implemented only as `spmateigen`, rather than overloading `mateigen`.

 ## TO DO

 * Check predicates apply substitutions.
+* Better argument checking.
+* More efficient maphash-and on Common Lisp.
+* Overall efficiency review -- avoid repeated simplifications, etc.
+* Check timings on PSL and CSL.
 * Support for special matrices -- triangular, symmetric, etc. -- via access functions.
 * More operators from `LINALG` package (maybe), e.g. row analogues of column manipulations, sub_matrix (i.e. both row nd column manipulation)
 * More operators from `SPARSE` package (maybe).